Invasive Species Community Outreach Liaison (27 locations)

 - Orillia (in partnership with Kids for Turtles Environmental Education);

-- Owen Sound (in partnership with the Bruce Trail Conservancy);
+- Owen Sound (in partnership with Grey Sauble Conservation Authority);

 - Peterborough (two positons) (in partnership with the Ontario Federation of Anglers and Hunters);

-- Port Perry (in partnership with the Township of Scugog);
+- Port Perry (two positions) (in partnership with the Township of Scugog);

 - Sault Ste.
 Marie (in partnership with the Invasive Species Centre);